Acidy-Cassidy/ScanScreen/README.md

     -> Alternatively if you are using Visual Studio 2019 -> Open the .py file in VS2019 then in the top center section, next to the python environment version, there is a small icon shaped like a present.
             Click that button.
-From there a new window should appear and you will be able to search and add the requirements list in the .txt file manually.
+From there a new window should appear and you will be able to search and add the requirements listed in the .txt file manually.

  TO RUN